NYSBC course: nextPYP practical (day 2)¶

 What we learned today

-In this session we learned how to run on-the-fly pre-processing in nextPYP
+In this session we learned how to run on-the-fly pre-processing in nextPYP:

 Continuously monitor raw data folder for incoming tilt-series